-The Sisters that founded Providence St. Peter Hospital (PSPH), opened its doors on September 23, 1887, and since that time, we have provided care for the young, the old, the diseased and the abandoned in our community.
-Throughout our 131-year heritage, PSPH staff has taken pride in providing the highest quality care possible and continually challenge each other to make the best better.
+The Sisters who founded Providence St. Peter Hospital (PSPH), opened its doors on September 23, 1887.
+Since that time, we have provided care for the young, the old, the diseased and the abandoned in our community.
+Throughout our 131-year heritage, PSPH staff have taken pride in providing the highest quality care possible, and continually challenge each other to make the best better.

 The practice of nursing at providence St. Peter hospital encompasses the science and art of the profession and is expressed through the core values of the Providence System

 Jesus taught and healed with compassion for all. – Matthew 4:24